 - 20.1 If the parties fail to meet firmly agreed deadlines (expiry date transactions), they shall immediately be deemed to be in default, and in all other cases upon receiving a reminder. - 20.2 If the supplier is in default, it shall be liable to pay a contract penalty unless it proves that it is not at fault.
-This penalty shall amount to a total of 0.1% per contract per day of delay, but no more than 10% of the total remuneration in the case of one-off payments or of the remuneration for twelve months in the case of recurring services.
+The penalty shall amount to 0.1% per commenced calendar day of delay, but no more than a total of 10% of the maximum total remuneration including optional goods/services per contract and case of default, or 10% of the remuneration agreed for the subsequent 12 months in the case of permanent contracts, or 10% of the remuneration for the preceding 12 months in the case of a shorter remaining contract term at the beginning of the default.
 It shall be owed even if the goods/services are accepted subject to a corresponding reservation.
-Payment of the contract penalty shall not release the supplier from compliance with the contractual obligations.
-Contract penalties shall be offset against any compensation for damages.
+Payment of the contract penalty shall not imply release from compliance with contractual obligations and shall be offset against any claims for damages.